FelixLabelle/felixlabelle.github.io/drafts/fun_with_words_nyt_connections.md

 #### Sample Size

-Some of the larger models, especially if not quantized, don't fit on a mobile RTX 4090 and overall runtimes can take up to a day **for a single experiment**.
+Some of the larger models, especially if not quantized, don't fit on a mobile RTX 4090 and overall run times can take up to a day **for a single experiment**.
 A sample size of 50 reduced max run times to 3-4 hours which made the experiments run in a reasonable amount of time.

 #### Seed